 - Later submission will be accepted at the discretion of the Program Coordinator.

 Admission is conditional pending results of background check and drug screen.

 Once you are conditionally accepted, you will complete and pass the CastleBranch Certified Background Check, Drug Screen and Compliance Tracker to be fully accepted into the Nursing Program.
 Go to https://mycb.castlebranch.com, and in the upper right hand corner, enter the Package Code HP13: Background Check-Drug Test.
 The Department of Nursing has partnered with CastleBranch Compliance Tracker to provide you with a secure account to manage your time sensitive school and clinical requirements (example: TB skin test, Hepatitis B series, CPR certification, etc.)

 Applicants must submit ALL Castlebranch requirements no later than January 3, 2022.

 Students accepted to the Online RN to BSN Program:

 - Will be awarded up to 41 nursing credit hours for prior nursing courses

-- Will complete 49 hours of pre-requisite/general education credit hours per Henderson State degree plan
+- Must have previously completed 46 hours of pre-requisite/general education credit hours per Henderson State degree plan

 - Will complete 33 hours of nursing core courses as indicated on the Plan of Study